mikenizo808/PowerShell-Array-Speed-Test/README.md

 # PowerShell-Array-Speed-Test
-Test the speed of creating various array types in PowerShell By default this script gathers a listing of the ~/Documents folder.
+Test the speed of creating various array types in PowerShell.

+By default this script gathers a listing of the `~/Documents` folder.
 Then it creates an array of the desired type and returns the elapsed time in Milliseconds that the operating took to complete.